giterlizzi/perl-Net-SecurityCenter/api/Net-SecurityCenter.md

 Params:

-- `timeout` : Request timeout in seconds (default is `180` seconds).
-If a socket open, read or write takes longer than the timeout, an exception is thrown.
+- `timeout` : Request timeout in seconds (default is 180) If a socket open, read or write takes longer than the timeout, an exception is thrown.
 - `ssl_options` : A hashref of `SSL_*` options to pass through to [IO::Socket::SSL](https://metacpan.org/pod/IO%3A%3ASocket%3A%3ASSL).
-- `logger` : A logger instance (eg. [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl) or [Log::Any](https://metacpan.org/pod/Log%3A%3AAny) for log
+- `logger` : A logger instance (eg. [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl), [Log::Any](https://metacpan.org/pod/Log%3A%3AAny) or [Mojo::Log](https://metacpan.org/pod/Mojo%3A%3ALog))
-the REST request and response messages.
+for log the REST request and response messages.
-- `no_check` : Disable the check of SecurityCenter instance.
+- `scheme` : URI scheme (default: HTTPS).

 # COMMON METHODS